GPU Usage

 Which Frontend to Use

 Of the different login nodes available, we have two (glogin9 and 10, it is recommended to use the DNS alias glogin-gpu.hpc.gwdg.de) dedicated to run GPU workloads.
-They are closest to the hardware of our GPU nodes, so it is strongly recommended to use them when writing and submitting GPU jobs, but it is possible to do so from the other login nodes as well.
+These are the closest match to the hardware of our GPU nodes, so it is strongly recommended to use them when writing and submitting GPU jobs and especially when compiling software.
+While it is technically possible to do so from the other login nodes as well, it is not recommended and may cause problems.
+For example, a lot of GPU-specific software modules are not even available on other login (or compute) nodes.

 Getting Access